cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 allows you to build and test your package in a predictable and deterministic way.

-By contrast, this is how we have been installing packages into our Nox sessions so far:
+By contrast, this is how we have been installing packages into Nox sessions so
+far:

 ```python
 session.install("flake8")